-Central Services can be accessed by students at Kensington or at the Rural Campus
+Central Services can be accessed by students at Kensington or at the Rural Campuses

-- UNSW Health Service - Mental Health Connect psychological and counselling support to manage mental health and wellbeing - Student Support and Success finance, visas, housing, study skills support, time management or personal issues such as stress and anxiety. - Equitable Learning Service practical educational adjustments to assist me to manage my studies and my disability, medical condition and / or mental health condition.
+- UNSW Health Service - Mental Health Connect- psychological and counselling support to manage mental health and wellbeing - Student Support and Success finance, visas, housing, study skills support, time management or personal issues such as stress and anxiety. - Equitable Learning Service practical educational adjustments to assist students with a disability, medical condition and / or mental health condition to manage their studies .

-If you experience problems in accessing these services and feel that you require additional support, please get in contact with the Faculty Wellbeing Officer.
+If you experience problems in accessing the above services and/or feel that you require additional support, please get in contact with the Faculty Wellbeing Officer.
 The officer can: assess the student's problem and needs; provide advice; co-ordinate appropriate help both on and off campus if required; and act as an advocate for the student in their interaction with the Faculty, as needed.
 Accessing support through the Faculty Wellbeing Officer is not intended to be on a long-term basis.
-Given the high demand for support services, the Faculty Wellbeing Officer provides short-term assistance on as needs basis.
+Given the high demand for support services, the Faculty Wellbeing Officer provides short-term assistance on a needs basis.
 Where more intensive or long-term support is needed, the Faculty Wellbeing Officer can assist you in accessing the external support services outlined above.